The Teams AI Library, M365 Agents SDK & Toolkit and how to run Doom in Teams

 When debugging the project locally, instead of the M365 Agents Playground we get something called Devtools chat that can be used to try out the agent locally:

-The automatic provisioning of the infra needed to debug the bot locally also works like a charm - but once again I had to create a dev tunnel manually for it to work.
+The automatic provisioning of the infra needed to debug the bot locally also works like a charm - but once again I had to recreate my dev tunnel manually for it to work.

 So, how do we add AI to this project?
-Of course, we have the option of adding any agent orchestration framework that we wish, for example Microsoft Agent Framework.
-But to make it as simple as possible, the Teams AI Library actually has some included features that makes it a breeze to add some basic AI goodness to our project.
+Of course, we have the option of using any agent orchestration framework that we wish, for example Microsoft Agent Framework.
+But to simplify for the developer, the Teams AI Library actually has some included proprietary AI libraries that makes it a breeze to add some basic AI goodness to our project.

 We start by adding the nuget package Microsoft.Teams.AI, as well as the Microsoft.Teams.AI.Models.OpenAI package.